 \subsubsection{Dark energy}

 Next consider the constraints on dark energy properties, i.e., $w_0$ and $w_a$.
-In order to find the optimal exposure time for the dark energy equation-of-state parameters, we here introduce the figure-of-merit defined by \cite{Alb06} \beq {\rm FoM}(w_0,w_a)=\frac{1}{\sqrt{\det\tilde{\bm{F}}^{-1}}}, \eeq where $\tilde{\bm{F}}^{-1}$ is the 2$\times$2 sub-matrix whose components are taken from the inverse of Fisher matrix associated with the parameters $w_0$ and $w_a$.
-Since the determinant of $\tilde{\bm{F}}^{-1}$ is proportional to the area of the two-dimensional error ellipse on $w_0$-$w_a$ plane, a larger value of the figure-of-merit implies a tighter constraint on dark energy properties.
+In order to find the optimal exposure time for the dark energy equation-of-state parameters, we here introduce the figure-of-merit (FoM) defined by \cite{Alb06} \beq {\rm FoM}(w_0,w_a) = \frac{1}{\sqrt{\det\tilde{\bm{F}}^{-1}}} \,, \eeq where $\tilde{\bm{F}}^{-1}$ is the 2$\times$2 sub-matrix whose components are taken from the inverse of Fisher matrix associated with the parameters $w_0$ and $w_a$.
+Since the determinant of $\tilde{\bm{F}}^{-1}$ is proportional to the area of the two-dimensional error ellipse on $w_0$-$w_a$ plane, a larger FoM value implies a tighter constraint on dark energy properties.

-In Figure \ref{fom-texp}, fixing the total observation time to $T\rom{obs}=180$ nights, we show the figure-of-merit as the function of exposure time, and the results are normalized by the value obtained from the canonical setup in section \ref{sec4}, i.e., FoM$\rom{fid}(w_0,w_a)=168$.
-The figure-of-merit is a decreasing function of exposure time, and among several choices of tomographic binning, the $N=2$ case can give a better performance for the figure-of-merit.
-While this result is consistent with Yamamoto et al. \cite{YPHNS07}, the situation they considered is somewhat different from ours: they considered the cosmic shear experiment alone assuming the massless neutrinos.
+In Fig.~\ref{fom-texp}, fixing the total observation time to $T\rom{obs}=180$ nights, we show the FoM as the function of exposure time, and the results are normalized by the value obtained from the canonical setup in Sec.~\ref{sec4}, i.e., FoM$\rom{fid}(w_0,w_a)=168$.
+The FoM is a decreasing function of exposure time, and among several choices of tomographic binning, the $N=2$ case can give a better performance for the FoM.
+While this result is consistent with Ref.~\cite{YPHNS07}, the situation they considered is somewhat different from ours: they considered the cosmic shear experiment alone assuming the massless neutrinos.
 Also, the optimal number of filters is contrasted with the case of the neutrino mass constraint, i.e., $N=1$.
 Presumably, the differences between the optimal number of filters would reflect the fact that the dark energy properties sensitively affect the growth of the large-scale structure, while the effect of the massive neutrinos can give a free-streaming suppression on the small-scale structure growth, whose redshift dependence is extremely weak.
 In this sense, the tomographic technique of the cosmic shear experiment is especially helpful in constraining the time evolution of dark energy equation-of-state, and for our current setup with limited observation time, the choice of $N=2$ becomes optimal.
 Note that the choice of $N=2$ still remains optimal even if we look for the maximum value of FoM including the neutrino mass.